-- a. death of an immediate family member (must provide copy of certified DC) - b. accident (must provide accident report) - c. hospitalization (must provide documentation from hospital) - d. jury duty (must provide documentation - e. court appearance (must provide documentation) - f. documented military obligations
+- death of an immediate family member (must provide copy of certified DC) - accident (must provide accident report) - hospitalization (must provide documentation from hospital) - jury duty (must provide documentation) - court appearance (must provide documentation) - documented military obligations

-A vacation or wedding are not valid excuses, since students are told (in #1 above), if you are planning a vacation at the time of a midterm or final exam for a particular course, do not take that course, or a \$ 35.00 rescheduling fee will be assessed for each exam to be rescheduled, and proof would need to be provided way in advance - at, or prior to, the start of the semester, or within the first week of the course start date.
-Failure to do so will also result in a 10-point reduction from the final exam
+A vacation or wedding are not valid excuses, since students are told (in #1 above), if you are planning a vacation at the time of a midterm or final exam for a particular course, do not take that course, or a \$ 35.00 rescheduling fee could be assessed for each exam to be rescheduled, and proof would need to be provided way in advance - at, or prior to, the start of the semester, or within the first week of the course start date.
+Failure to do so with also result in a 10-point reduction from the final exam.